galex/galex.github.io/_drafts/how-to-solve-process-death-issues.md

 ![People holding phones in a party](/assets/img/header-beach.png)

-Let's review what are the tools the Android OS provides us developers to fix Process Death!

 **State Management** is what we're looking for!

-We'll explore how Android expects to receive a **state** and how it gives that **state** back, so we can properly restore our screens.
+We'll now explore how Android expects to receive a **state** and how it gives that **state** back, so we can properly restore our screens.

-It's important to note that State Management isn't solely for dealing with Process Death.
+It's important to note that **State Management** isn't solely for dealing with [System-initiated Process Death](/posts/process-death-is-the-rule-not-the-exception).
-It's als the mechanism we'll use to recover from **Configuration Changes** like switching the orientation of the device, or changing the [language of the app](https://developer.android.com/guide/topics/resources/app-languages).
+It's als the mechanism we'll use to recover from **Configuration Changes** like switching the orientation of the device, or changing [the app language](https://developer.android.com/guide/topics/resources/app-languages).
 When an Android App is properly managing its state, it will recover from anything that is thrown at it!

+> ⚠️ We should save via **State Management** any data that is necessary to restore the screen to its previous state that **is not already saved in Shared Preferences, a Database, or a remote Server**.

 ## The Four Entry Points to an Android App